 San Francisco, the setting for the book Dragonwings, is located in northern California on a tip of a peninsula that is surrounded by the Pacific Ocean and the San Francisco Bay.
-San Francisco has unique weather that can be very windy and extremely foggy all year round.
+San Francisco has unique weather: it tends to be very windy and extremely foggy all year round.

-Spanish colonists founded the city of San Francisco in 1776, but the city really only began to boom around 1849, with the start of the California Gold Rush.
+Spanish colonists founded the city of San Francisco in 1776.
+But San Francisco really only began to boom around 1849.
+The California Gold Rush caused this boom.
 After miners found gold in this area of California, thousands of people rushed to the area hoping to strike gold and get rich quick.
 The Gold Rush also brought an influx of Chinese immigrants to San Francisco.

-The city of San Francisco was teeming with residents by the early 1900s, which meant that all these hundreds of thousands of people had things to do and places to go.
+The city of San Francisco was teeming with residents by the early 1900s.
+All these hundreds of thousands of people had things to do and places to go.
 Many of these places included business in across-the-bay places like Marin County or Oakland.
 Unfortunately, the only way to get to either place was by ferry or by riding a few hundred miles out of your way.
-Hundreds of ferries crossed the bay each day, but ferries were neither economical nor very practical.